nazmulhyder/ESimSol-ERP/README.md

 # 🧵 **ESimSol ERP: Textile ERP Enhancements**

-This project focuses on enhancing **ERP solutions** for the textile and garment industry by implementing tailored features to improve operational efficiency across key processes like spinning, dyeing, weaving, finishing, and reporting.
+This project focuses on enhancing **ERP solutions** for the textile industry by implementing tailored features to improve operational efficiency across key processes like spinning, dyeing, weaving, finishing, and reporting.
 The improved system ensures **seamless workflows**, increased scalability, and reliable data integrity, empowering businesses to optimize their daily operations.

 ---